 We’re spoiled for meteor showers at this time of year.
 This week, the Leonids peak on the night of the 16 and morning of the 17 November 2020.

 The Leonids typically produce up to 15 meteors an hour.
 These meteors are caused by the Earth passing through the debris left behind by comet 55P/Tempel-Tuttle.
 As this debris – mostly made of small dust grains – hits Earth’s atmosphere at high speed, it heats up and disintegrates in flashes of light that we call meteors.

 In the past, the Leonids have produced some of the most dramatic meteor showers ever witnessed.
 Roughly every 33 years, a Leonids storm produces nearly 1000 meteors an hour.
 Last seen in 1999, the next storm isn’t expected until around 2032.

-This year the second quarter moon will block many of the fainter meteors this year but you should be able to catch quite a few of the brightest ones.
-The best viewing will be after midnight on the night of 17-18 November, if the skies are cloudless.
+This year the early phases of a waxing crescent moon will give very little illumination, so you should be able to catch quite a few of the meteors.
+The best viewing will be after midnight on the night of 16-17 November, if the skies are cloudless.